-Maspin cytoplasmic-only positivity is correlated, in daily practice, with absence or a low number of lymph node metastases, low-grade buddings, and absence of p53 positivity[72,73].
-It is important mentioning that, to consider a case with cytoplasmic-only stain, is necessary to have no nuclear positivity (in both tumor center and invasion front).
+Maspin cytoplasmic only positivity is correlated with the absence or a low number of lymph node metastases, low-grade buddings, and absence of p53 positivity[72,73].
+It is important to consider a case with cytoplasmic only staining is necessary to have no nuclear positivity (in both tumor center and invasion front).

-Maspin nuclear staining is an indicator of aggressive tumor behavior, high tumor grade, high budding grade, high pTNM stage, high risk of local recurrence or lymph node metastases and absence of peritumoral lymphoid reaction, and p53 and VEGF-A positivity[63,64,72,73].
-As the maspin nuclear expression is characteristic for tumor buds[73], we use this marker in daily diagnosis, as maspin proved more efficient than cytokeratins (personal observations).
-For stage II and III colon cancer patients, nuclear maspin staining proved to be an independent predictor of sensitivity for adjuvant chemotherapy with 5-fluorouracil (5-FU) and levamisole[67,68,74].
+Maspin nuclear staining is an indicator of aggressive tumor behavior, high tumor grade, high budding grade, high pTNM stage, high risk of local recurrence, or lymph node metastases and absence of peritumoral lymphoid reaction and p53 and VEGF-A positivity[63,64,72,73].
+As the maspin nuclear expression is characteristic for tumor buds[73], we use this marker to diagnose patients because maspin is more efficient than cytokeratins (personal observations).
+For stage II and III colon cancer patients, nuclear maspin staining is an independent predictor of sensitivity for adjuvant chemotherapy with 5-fluorouracil and levamisole[67,68,74].

-Although it was postulated that elevated nuclear maspin is associated with microsatellite instability[63], we observed that this observation is rather available for cases with low-microsatellite instability (MSI-L).
-The MSI-H cases usually show cytoplasmic or mixed (cyto-nuclear) maspin positivity and not nuclear-only expression[72].
-In a few cases, nuclear predominance can be seen in MSI-H cases, but this pattern is available for p53 negative carcinomas only[74].
-It was even suggested that MSI-H carcinomas with nuclear maspin might respond to 5-FU-based therapy[74].
-For patients who received preoperative neoadjuvant chemo-radiotherapy, SerpinB5 is supposed to be down-regulated, as result of chemotherapeutics influence[66].
+Although it was postulated that elevated nuclear maspin is associated with microsatellite instability[63], we observed that it is associated with low microsatellite instability.
+The high microsatellite instability (MSI-H) cases usually show cytoplasmic or mixed (cyto-nuclear) maspin positivity[72].
+In a few cases, nuclear predominance can be seen in MSI-H cases, but this pattern is observed in p53 negative carcinomas only[74].
+It was even suggested that MSI-H carcinomas with nuclear maspin might respond to 5-fluorouracil-based therapy[74].
+For patients who received preoperative neoadjuvant chemoradiotherapy, maspin should be downregulated as a result of chemotherapeutic influence[66].

-Combining the microsatellite status with BRAF mutation and IHC expression of p53 and maspin, a classification of colorectal cancer was proposed, with the best prognosis attributed to MSI-H/BRAF mutated/p53 negative cases, with a high number of tumor infiltrating lymphocytes (TIL) and cytoplasmic maspin expression[71].
-Cases with the worst prognosis were described as those being MSS/BRAF mutated/p53 positive, with low TILs and nuclear maspin staining predominance[71].
+Combining the microsatellite status with BRAF mutation and IHC expression of p53 and maspin, a classification of colorectal cancer was proposed with the best prognosis attributed to MSI-H/BRAF mutated/p53 negative cases with a high number of tumor infiltrating lymphocytes and cytoplasmic maspin expression[71].
+Cases with the worst prognosis were described as those being MSS/BRAF mutated/p53 positive with low tumor infiltrating lymphocytes and nuclear maspin staining predominance[71].
 Similar to gastric carcinomas, loss of maspin expression is an indicator of a neuroendocrine component or high risk for distant metastases[72].

 Hepatic and pancreatic system

-Liver and intrahepatic bile ducts: Maspin proved to infrequently mark hepatocytes and biliary epithelium[75-78].
-It is downregulated in hepatocellular carcinoma (HCC) cells (Table 2), but the exact mechanism is still unknown.
-Maspin downregulation can be the result of activation of inhibitor-κB kinase-α by HBx protein and can induce chemoresistance[75].
-Maspin decreased expression, along with increased VEGF-A intensity, may be also induced by overexpression of chloride intracellular channel 1[76].
-Another hypothesis was postulated by Yang et al[77], based on 892 participants (302 HCC and 590 controls), in a study based on genotyping six single nucleotide polymorphisms of the SerpinB5 gene.
-They identified a correlation between patients with C allele polymorphism of SerpinB5 rs2289520 and high Child-Pugh grade (B/C)[77].
+Liver and intrahepatic bile ducts: Maspin infrequently marks hepatocytes and biliary epithelium[75-78].
+It is downregulated in hepatocellular carcinoma cells (Table 2), but the exact mechanism is still unknown.
+Maspin downregulation can be the result of activation of inhibitor κB kinase α by HBx protein and can induce chemoresistance[75].
+Decreased maspin expression along with increased VEGF-A expression may be induced by overexpression of chloride intracellular channel 1[76].
+Yang et al[77] identified a correlation between patients with a C allele polymorphism of maspin rs2289520 and high Child-Pugh grade (B/C)[77].

-In intrahepatic cholangiocarcinomas, a delayed progression was showed to be the benefit of maspin and bax, a member of the apoptosis-regulating proteins, co-expression[78].
+In intrahepatic cholangiocarcinomas, a delayed progression was shown to be the benefit of maspin and Bax coexpression[78].

-Pancreas: Normal pancreatic ducts, Langerhans islets, endocrine tumors and low-grade lesions of the pancreas do not express maspin[79-82].
-Its IHC positivity is found positive in the cytoplasm and nucleus of the premalignant lesions such as pancreatic intraepithelial neoplasia (PanIN) - grade 3 and also in pancreatic ductal adenocarcinoma (with/without cystic changes; with/without mucinous component) (Table 2), along with strong expression of carcinoembryonic antigen (CEA) and p53[79-82].
+Pancreas: Normal pancreatic ducts, Langerhans islets, endocrine tumors, and low-grade lesions of the pancreas do not express maspin[79-82].
+Maspin is localized in the cytoplasm and nucleus of the premalignant lesions such as pancreatic intraepithelial neoplasia (PanIN) grade 3 and also in pancreatic ductal adenocarcinoma (with/without cystic changes; with/without mucinous component) (Table 2) along with strong expression of carcinoembryonic antigen and p53[79-82].